rasmodev/Sepsis-Classification-ML-Project-with-FastAPI-Deployment/README.md

 ## Deployment:
+**i.
+FastAPI**.

-I deployed the model as a FastAPI web service, creating an API for sepsis prediction.
-I provided an easy-to-use interface for users to input patient data and receive predictions.
+The model is deployed as a FastAPI web service, which provides an API for sepsis prediction.
+This deployment offers an intuitive interface for users to input patient data and obtain predictions.

+**ii.
+Docker Containerization**
+The application is containerized using Docker, making it easy to package and run in various environments with consistent behavior.

+**iii.
+Hugging Face Deployment**
+The application is containerized using Docker, making it easy to package and run in various environments with consistent behavior.

+# Conclusion
-By following the CRISP-DM methodology, I systematically addressed the sepsis prediction problem, from understanding the business context to deploying a machine learning model as a practical tool for early sepsis detection in clinical settings.
+Following the CRISP-DM methodology, I systematically addressed the sepsis prediction problem, from understanding the business context to deploying a machine learning model as a practical tool for early sepsis detection in clinical settings.

 # Author